syncfusion-content/wpf-docs/wpf/Docking/How-to/Use-Host-under-the-mouse.md

 ---
 layout: post
 title: Use Host under the mouse | DockingManager | wpf | Syncfusion
-description: use host under the mouse
+description: Use host under the mouse in Syncfusion Essential Studio WPF DockingManager control, its elements and more.
 platform: wpf
 control: DockingManager
 documentation: ug
 ---

 # Use Host under the mouse